Facebook iconVAD vs Speaker Diarization in Whisper: What’s the Difference?

 Key Libraries and Model Configuration Used in Faster-Whisper ASR

-• numpy for basic audio processing.
+• numpy handles basic audio shaping.

 VAD Parameters